Stiffstream/restinio/README.md

 Without error handling and timeouts control Read part looks like this:

-1. Start reading from socket;
+1. Start reading from socket.
-2. Receive a portion of data from socket and parse HTTP request out of it;
+2. Receive a portion of data from socket and parse HTTP request out of it.
-3. If HTTP message parsing is incomplete then go back to step 1;
+3. If HTTP message parsing is incomplete then go back to step 1.
-4. If HTTP message parsing is complete pass request and connection to request handler;
+4. If HTTP message parsing is complete pass request and connection to request handler.
-5. If request handler reject request, then push not-implemented response (status 501) to outgoing queue ans stop reading from socket;
+5. If request handler rejects request, then push not-implemented response (status 501) to outgoing queue and stop reading from socket.
-5. If request was accepted and the number of requests int process is less than `max_pipelined_requests` then go back to step 1;
+5. If request was accepted and the number of requests in process is less than `max_pipelined_requests` then go back to step 1.
 6. Stop reading socket until awaken by the write part.

 And the Write part looks like this:

-1. Wait for response pieces initiated from user domain either directly inside of handler call or from other context where response actually is being built;
+1. Wait for response pieces initiated from user domain either directly inside of handler call or from other context where response actually is being built.
-2. Push response data to outgoing queue with considering associated response position (multiple request can be in process, and response for a given request cannot be written to socket before writing all previous responses to it);
+2. Push response data to outgoing queue with consideration of associated response position (multiple request can be in process, and response for a given request cannot be written to socket before writing all previous responses to it).
-3. Check if there is outgoing data ready to send;
+3. Check if there is outgoing data ready to send.
-4. If there is no ready data available then go back to step 1;
+4. If there is no ready data available then go back to step 1.
-5. Send ready data;
+5. Send ready data.
 6. Wait for write operation to complete.
-If more response pieces comes while write operation runs it is simply received (steps 1-2 without any further go);
+If more response pieces comes while write operation runs it is simply received (steps 1-2 without any further go).
-7. After write operation completes: if last committed response was marked to close connection then connection is closed and destroyed;
+7. After write operation completes: if last committed response was marked to close connection then connection is closed and destroyed.
-8. If it appears that the room for more pipeline requests became available again then awake the read part;
+8. If it appears that the room for more pipeline requests became available again then awake the read part.
 9. Go back to step 3.

 Of course implementation has error checks.
 Also implementation controls timeouts of